6 Good Reasons to Keep Your Blood Pressure Controlled in 2025

 A short list of risk factors and changes you can make include:

-• High sodium diet: Consuming more than 3,000mg of sodium daily increases your risk of developing high blood pressure.
-The American Heart Association recommends consuming less than 2,300mg of sodium daily – the equivalent of less than one teaspoon of salt.
+- High sodium diet: Consuming more than 3,000mg of sodium daily increases your risk of developing high blood pressure.
+The American Heart Association recommends consuming less than 1,500mg of sodium daily – which is less than one teaspoon of salt.

 Are you struggling to control your high blood pressure?
 Would you like some support?
 Enroll in the Ochsner Digital Medicine program to gain control and prevent further side effects of high blood pressure.
-Our licensed clinicians and professional health coaches will assist you in medication management and lifestyle support.
-You talk to them over the phone, so no doctor visits are required!
-As a member of the program, you’ll also receive an easy-to-use digital blood pressure cuff that allows you to take readings from home, further limiting trips to the clinic.
+Our licensed clinicians and panel of professional health coaches will assist you in medication management and lifestyle support.
+You talk to them over the phone or through the Digital Medicine app, so no doctor visits are required!
+As a member of the program, you will also receive an easy-to-use digital blood pressure cuff that allows you to take readings from home, further limiting trips to the clinic.

-Ochsner Digital Medicine also offers a Type 2 diabetes program.
+Ochsner Digital Medicine also helps with Type 2 diabetes and overall cardiometabolic health.
 Join today!

 With Digital Medicine, 4 out of 5 members achieve their blood pressure goals within 6 months and often have fewer ER visits and hospital stays.
 Learn more at Digital Medicine | Ochsner Health.